wp-plugins/nextgen-facebook/readme.txt

 = Version 7.3.2 =

+* Changed the default Open Graph 'Image Dimensions' from 1200x1200 cropped to 800x800 cropped.
+* Disabled the Default Image URL option when a Default Image ID has been specified.
+* Moved the sharing related option_type filter from lib/options.php to lib/sharing.php.
 * Added a 'Widget Preset' option on the Preset Options tab.
-* Changed the default Open Graph 'Image Dimensions' from 1200x1200 cropped to 800x800 cropped.
+* Updated a few help messages in lib/messages.php

 = Version 7.3.1 =